 Within the more able group of children there will be those who are gifted in the academic sphere and those who are talented in the creative arts.
 In order for these children to succeed well we believe the above 5 components are essential.
-Under the current system of assessment a child who has achieved GDS (Greater Depth Standard) in SATs testing or Exceeding in EYFS are more able.
+Under the current system of assessment a child who has achieved GDS (Greater Depth Standard) in SATs testing.